Fractured Magic: Chapter Four

 Ofelia nodded solemnly.
 She looked like her mother, with dark hair and round features, but she had Gareth’s smile.
 “Let’s go find him.”

 “You look beautiful today,” he said to his wife while they waited, leaning over to kiss her on the cheek.
-She wore an elegant blue day dress, recently altered to accommodate her pregnant belly, and an elegant hat to match.
+She wore an elegant blue day dress, recently altered to accommodate her pregnant belly, and a hat to match.
 She smiled at the compliment and twined her free hand with Gareth’s, and they stayed that way until they reached the ticket booth.
 While Gareth fished out his pocketbook, the nympherai ticket-girl leaned over the counter and waved at Ofelia.
 Ofelia waved back, staring with wide eyes at the pinks and purples of the girl’s hair.

 “You like them?” the girl asked.

 Ofelia nodded and the girl laughed, the flowers swaying with the movement.
 She passed three tickets to Gareth, then plucked one of the flowers from her hair and tucked it behind Ofelia’s ear.
-Isobel thanked the girl as they continued through the archway, and there, the path widened and the cobblestone gave way to a dirt trail packed down by thousands of feet over hundreds of years.
+Isobel thanked the girl as they continued through the archway, and there, the path widened as cobblestone street gave way to a dirt trail packed down by thousands of feet over hundreds of years.
 A wave of colors, sounds, noises and smells hit the Ranulfs at once.
 While Gareth and Isobel paused to adjust, Ofelia forged ahead, already pointing out all the things that caught her eye.

 They played games, shopped, watched a puppet show, and bought toys and treats for Ofelia.
-After a while, when their feet started to drag and Gareth’s pocketbook was feeling thin, Gareth bought them all meat pies and hunted for an open place for them to sit.
+After a while, when their feet started to drag and Gareth’s pocketbook was feeling thin, Gareth bought them all meat pies and hunted for a place for them to sit.
 They ended up awkwardly perched on the fence separating the lawn from the paths.

 “Gather round, gather round!
 This is a show you won’t want to miss!” a voice called.
 “Hey, you three!
 We have benches open if you’d like real seats, though far be it from me to critique where such a lovely family eats.”
 The speaker stepped into the Ranulfs’ path, silhouetted against stormy gray clouds.
 He was a young, pretty-faced man, sapien like Gareth and Isobel and dressed in a showy red suit and feather-plumed hat.
 He knelt in front of Ofelia and flashed a boyish, dimpled smile.
 “Do you like Egil stories, little one?”